Best AI Agent Skills for Creating Presentations in 2026

 Ask an agent to “put this in a deck” and it either apologises, gives you bullet points to copy-paste, or generates markdown that someone still has to turn into slides.
 That’s fine for a one-off, but it completely breaks down in any automated pipeline.
 A scheduled weekly report, a personalised sales deck generated per-prospect, an executive summary from a meeting — all of these require someone to do the last step by hand.

 The SlideSpeak Agent Skill is available on GitHub, on LobeHub / ClawHub, and via skills.sh.
 It works across Claude Code, OpenClaw, Cursor, Codex, and any other agent that supports the skills standard.
+SlideSpeak produces a real, editable .pptx, and it ships a slide-by-slide API built for agents working from structured data.

 Option A: Install via the skills CLI (Claude Code, Cursor, Codex, Goose, Windsurf…)